 While Cebu’s most touristy areas are well promoted, it can be difficult to feel as though you’ve experienced a more authentic side of day-to-day Filipino life on the island.
 What if you want to escape the crowds?

 No problem!
-Our expert team of travel writers has put together this terrific list of the best places to visit in Cebu to help you plan a fabulous and diverse trip.
+That’s why I put together this terrific list of the best places to visit in Cebu to help you plan a fabulous and diverse trip.
 It includes both popular hotspots and hidden gems, letting you really dig beneath the surface of this Southeast Asian island jewel.

 Need a place quick?
 Here’s the best neighborhood in Cebu: